Get started

 By selecting the Advanced options button, a sidebar will appear with extra options for refining your analysis:

-3. Enlarge polygon: If your polygon has low resolution, you can apply a buffer in degrees to expand it.
+4. Enlarge polygon: If your polygon has low resolution, you can apply a buffer in degrees to expand it.
 This is useful if you have points near the coast that fall outside the polygon due to poor resolution.
-You can preview the buffer using the “play” icon before running the analysis to find the optimal value.
+You can preview the buffer using the “play” preview icon before running the analysis to find the optimal value.

-5. Set a seed: Specify a seed for reproducibility of your results.
+6. Set a seed: Specify a seed for reproducibility of your results.

 Predictor variables